layilin/SP23-33852/_texts/full-text.md

 > VER.
 642. *and ere the swift-wing'd zumbadore,*\] This bird, which is one of the largest and swiftest known, is only seen at night, or rather heard; for it makes a hideous humming noise (whence its name) on the desert tops of the Andes.
 See Ulloa's Voyage to South-America.
 It is also called *Condor*.
 Its wings, when expanded, have been known to exceed sixteen feet from tip to tip.
 See *Phil.
 Trans.* Nº 208.[^f46n2]

 > VER.
 644. *Ere fire-flies*\] This surprising insect is frequent in Guadaloupe, *&c*. and all the warmer parts of America.
-There are none of them in the English Caribbee, or Virgin-Islands.
+There are none of them in the English Caribbee, or Virgin-Islands.[^f46n3]

 > VER.
 645. *on rapid Twilight's heel:*\] There is little or no twilight in the West-Indies.
 All the year round it is dark before eight at night.
 The dawn is equally short.

 [^f46n1]: Zumbadore means buzzer in Spanish.
 As Grainger explains in his note, he is referring to the Andean condor (*Vultur gryphus*).

 [^f46n2]: *Philosophical Transactions*, the journal of the Royal Society.

+[^f46n3]: The Virgin Islands are a group of islands situated to the east of Puerto Rico and northwest of St. Kitts.
+Now divided into the British Virgin Islands and the US Virgin Islands.

 ---